Jon P. Wilcox: Later years

 After leaving the Supreme Court, Wilcox would continue to serve as a reserve judge, and would occasionally hear cases.
 He remained active in politics, endorsing a 2015 referendum to change the rules governing selection of the Wisconsin Supreme Court's Chief Justice, and was outspoken about the controversy roiling the Court subsequent to the amendment's passage.
 He endorsed Michael Screnock in the 2018 Supreme Court election, and Brian Hagedorn in 2019.

+In the Fall of 2023, with a new liberal majority on the Wisconsin Supreme Court and pending litigation that threatened to overturn the Republican legislative maps, Wisconsin Assembly speaker Robin Vos began threatening to impeach the newest justice, Janet Protasiewicz.
+After initial pushback, he announced a plan to receive advice from three former justices on the question of impeachment.
+Wilcox was one of the three retired justices who advised Vos, the other two being former chief justice Patience Roggensack and former justice David Prosser Jr. Prosser's opinion was the first to become widely known, when an October 6 letter was revealed by the press on October 10, demonstrating Prosser making an extensive argument against any impeachment.
+Wilcox had previously denied that he had been asked to advise Vos, but the day after Prosser's letter was revealed, Wilcox also revealed his involvement in the panel.
+He also described his advice to Vos, telling the Wisconsin State Journal, "I told Vos that I did not favor impeachment. ...
+Impeachment is thrown around quite a bit today, but I did not see that there were any impeachable offenses at that time."
+Wilcox also told the Associated Press that impeachment should be reserved for "very serious things".

 Family and personal life

 Wilcox married Jane Ann Heller, and together they had two children, Jeffrey Jon Wilcox and Jennifer Weekly.
 Jeffrey died in 2017 at age 53.
 Their daughter Jennifer has two children from her first marriage to Shawn Koerner.

 Wilcox and his wife own a 2500-acre tree farm near Wautoma, Wisconsin.
 He enjoys hunting, fishing, and hiking.